Orders for the following week may be placed online.

 Sourdough is fed and flours are freshly milled according to order quantities.
 Fermentation takes two days, which means orders must be placed in advance and we are unable to do rush orders outside of our bi-weekly production cycle.

-We are at two Greenmarkets (Wed + Saturday) with plenty of treats.
+We are at three Greenmarkets (Wed + two on Saturday) with plenty of treats.

 Sourdough lowers the glycemic index of the bread.
 Sourdough is the fermentation process of dough using naturally occurring lactobacillus cultures.
 Using freshly milled grains provides an optimal feeding environment for the sourdough bacteria.
 The acids produced by the various bacteria that inhabit the dough lower the pH level, creating the distinct sour flavor.
 Also, lower phytate levels make the bread more easily digestible.

 The bread is made by hand and sometimes may not look exactly like the picture.
-Like life, sourdough is wild and changes every week due to heat, water, milled flour size, etc. We carve hearts into each loaf and sometimes in the oven it becomes invisible if the dough rises higher.
-No two loaves are ever the same, and that is something we embrace about working with specialty ingredients and techniques.
+Like life, sourdough is wild and changes every week due to heat, water, milled flour size, etc. No two loaves are ever the same, and that is something we embrace about working with specialty ingredients and techniques.